Some implications between Grothendieck's anabelian conjectures: Orbicurves

-The orbicurve $\mf{X}$ is hyperbolic if $\rchi(\mf{X})<0$, elliptic if $\rchi(\mf{X})=0$ and para\-bolic if $\rchi(\mf{X})>0$, except one case: if $g=0$, $\deg D_{\infty}=2$ and there is no ramification, then we say that $\mf{X}$ is para\-bolic even if it has Euler characteristic $0$, we explain why later in \autoref{piminus2}.
-Observe that this is coherent with our intuition from complex geometry, since the universal covering of $\P^{1}_{\C}$ minus two points is the complex plane and not the unit disc: parabolic curves are exactly those covered by the complex plane and $\P^{1}_{\C}$, while elliptic and hyperbolic ones are covered by the unit disc.

-The main fact that allows us to compare curves and orbicurves is that those ones with non-positive Euler characteristic have a finite étale covering which is a curve.
-In fact we can reduce to the complex case, and in turn to a topological problem about surfaces using the Riemann existence theorem.

-For surfaces, this topological problem has been solved by Bund\-gaard, Nielsen and Fox with a mistake later corrected by Chau (see \cite{ni48}, \cite{bn51}, \cite{fo52} and \cite{ch83} for the original papers and \cite[Theorem 1.2.15]{na87} for a more comprehensive treatment).
-There are some parabolic orbisurfaces supported on the sphere which obviously can't be covered by ordinary surfaces because they have a finite universal covering which is not a surface, but that's all, in all other cases it is possible.
+\begin{proposition} Let $\mf{X}$ be an orbicurve with coarse moduli space $\mf{X}\to X$, $U\s\mf{X}$ maximal open subset which is scheme, $D=X\setminus U$, $r_{x}$ the degree of the residual gerbe at $x$ for $x\in D$.
+Suppose that we are not in one of the following cases: \begin{itemize} \item $g(X)=0$, $\deg D=1$; \item $g(X)=0$, $D=\{x_{1},x_{2}\}$, $x_{i}\in X(k)$ rational, $r_{x_{1}}\neq r_{x_{2}}$. \end{itemize} Then there exists a finite extension $k'/k$ and a smooth, geometrically connected curve $Y$ over $k'$ with a geometrically Galois finite étale cover $Y\to\mf{X}_{k'}$.
+If $\Pi_{\mf{X}/k}(k)\neq\emptyset$, we may furthermore assume $k'=k$. \begin{proof} Since everything is of finite type, with standard arguments we can obtain the general case once we know the proposition is true for $k$ finitely generated over $\Q$.
+Now we may fix an embedding $k\s\C$, and thus reduce to $k=\C$.
+For $k=\C$, this is \cite[Proposition 5.7]{bn06}. \end{proof} \end{proposition}

-\begin{remark} The fact that orbicurves with non-positive Euler characteristic have a finite étale cover by a curve is not only an useful feature: thanks to \autoref{strong} and \autoref{cover}, it is implied by the injectivity part of the section conjecture for orbicurves.
-It is rather remarkable that this necessary topological feature happens to be true. \end{remark}
+We are able to work with orbicurves because those ones with non-positive Euler characteristic have a finite étale covering which is a curve, i.e. they are uniformizable in the sense of Noohi.
+This is not only an useful feature, but a necessary one: thanks to \autoref{strong} and \autoref{cover}, it is implied by the injectivity part of the section conjecture for orbicurves.
+It is rather remarkable that this necessary topological feature happens to be true.